hellogreg/rha11y-tools/README.md

 - Determine if parents of shadowroot elements are hidden. (e.g., the topnav icons at [redhat.com](https://www.redhat.com/en) fail because pfe-icon isn't properly identified as hidden)
 - Ensure all images are identified and outlines are visible. (e.g., the Recommended for you images at [redhat.com](https://www.redhat.com/en) are located, but the outline isn't visible--perhaps because the images are contained in another element of their exact height/width)
 - Investigate why occasional images have an outline color other than the bookmarklet's pass/fail colors (e.g., the globe in the [redhat.com](https://www.redhat.com/en) footer).
-Is there somehow an outline with more specificity than an inline style with "!important"?
-Maybe CSS filters are being used?
+Looks like CSS filters are being used!
 - Find associated aria-labelledby ids in shadowroots.
 (Currently, we can locate them in the regular DOM and as children of the tested element.
 But the element could be elsewhere.)
 - Should all inline SVGs be required to have role="img"?
 Currently, we're requiring it for SVGs with title elements, but not aria-label/labelledby attributes.
 - Do we need to account for non-img/svg elements with role="img"?